Outdated Browser Detected

 Why stock winter remedies?

-As Australia and New Zealand emerged from a winter with heavy flu rates, NHS chief executive Simon Stevens warned last month that the UK could be heading the
+As Australia and New Zealand emerged from a winter with heavy flu rates, NHS chief executive Simon Stevens warned last month that the UK could be heading the same way.

 The pressures and challenges facing the NHS is well-documented, so experts are predicting consumers will again seek to treat colds and flus at home and they will need their local store to make this as painless as possible.